arishboteco/Inventory-App/docs/development/STYLEGUIDE.md

 ## Components

-Use the classes in `static/css/app.css` to ensure a consistent look:
+Use Tailwind utilities and the classes in `static/css/app.css` to ensure a consistent look:

-- **Buttons**: `.btn-primary`, `.btn-secondary`, `.btn-danger`, `.btn-outline`, `.btn-tertiary`
-  - `.btn-outline` – neutral bordered buttons for navigation links or cancel/back actions.
-  - `.btn-tertiary` – subtle buttons that blend with form backgrounds for utility actions like export or download.
+- **Buttons**: compose Tailwind classes such as `inline-flex items-center px-3 py-2 text-sm font-medium` with color utilities (`bg-primary text-white` for primary actions or `bg-white border border-border text-bodyText` for secondary actions).
 - **Status badges**: `.badge-success`, `.badge-warning`, `.badge-error`
 - **Navigation buttons**: `.nav-btn`
 - **Tables**: `.table`